Joya de Cerén (Joya de Ceren)

 - Jocote (Spondias spp.)

 - Squash (Cucurbita moschata)

 - Joya de Cerén Archaeological Park, from "The Archaeological Parks of El Salvador".
 Accessed in 01.07.2012.

-Most interesting landmarks in El Salvador are the numerous prehistoric cities (ruins of cities) scattered all over the country.
-Nearly unique is Joya de Cerén – prehistoric city buried under thick layer of volcanic ash not unlike Pompeii.
+The most interesting landmarks in El Salvador are the numerous prehistoric cities (ruins of cities) scattered all over the country.
+Nearly unique is Joya de Cerén – a prehistoric city buried under a thick layer of volcanic ash, not unlike Pompeii.

-Somewhat less known are the caves with traces of prehistoric settlement, with drawings and petroglyhs on the walls.
+Somewhat less known are the caves with traces of prehistoric settlement, with drawings and petroglyphs on the walls.

 It turns out that urban planning is very old profession.
 The urban fabric of ancient settlements – their structure and evolution gives a lot of food for thoughts about the nature of humans and civilization.

 Wondermondo includes in the category of ancient cities and towns those settlements which have developed as urban areas at least 1500 years ago – around 500 AD.

 Moon Handbooks give you the tools to make your own choices: can’t-miss sights, activities, restaurants, and accommodations; essential info on San Salvador; El Salvador’s resilient urban heart and suggestions on how to plan a trip that’s perfect for you.

 Describes the geography, climate, people, cities, farming, industry, and changing economy of El Salvador.